Browse our guides or talk to our team.

 Using the examples from the risk identification process, here are some examples of the information you may need to include in your analysis:

-Risk evaluation is the final step of the risk assessment process.
+Risk evaluation is the final step of the process.
 It takes the analysis of the risks your team identified and requires that your team make decisions on whether or not they are comfortable with the level of risk.
 If a risk is not tolerable, then the team should identify steps to mitigate that risk — either making it less likely to occur or reducing its impact should it occur.

 Some industries or organizations will have a set of criteria to determine which risks are tolerable and which risks require action.